catalystdao/catalyst-documentation/src/content/docs/protocol/liquidity-pools.md

 ---
 title: "Liquidity Pools"
+description: "Catalyst liquidity pools can relicate any type of AMM pool such as Curve stableswap, UNI v2, and Balancer all while being nativly cross-chain."
 sidebar:
   order: 3
 ---

-Catalyst is extensible and can replicate any type of AMM pool such as Curve stableswap, UNI v2 and Balancer multi-asset pool.
+Catalyst is extensible and can replicate any type of AMM pool such as Curve stableswap, UNI v2, and Balancer multi-asset pool.

 Catalyst keeps liquidity on-chain in Vaults without partitions.
 This allows anyone to use the complete liquidity in a Catalyst vault for any pair locally (ETH to USDC) or cross-chain (Matic to BNB).